Jagadeeshponnam/assignment2-ponnam/README.md

 | Bangalore | Mysore Palus | 2Days |
 | Goa | Goa Beach | 4Days |
 |Delhi | The Red Fort | 2Days |
+_ _ _
+Look at the sky.
+We are not alone.
+The whole universe is friendly to us and conspires only to give the best to those who dream and work.*A. P. J. Abdul Kalam*

+We should not give up and we should not allow the problem to defeat us.
+*A. P. J. Abdul Kalam*

 [this is about me](https://github.com/Jagadeeshponnam/assignment2-ponnam/blob/fb197f709c0ce2c1e14998abf76d34b7d5beac60/AboutMe.md)